An inquest is neither a civil nor criminal trial proceeding. It is an inquiry into the cause and manner of an individual's death.

 Manner of Death Determination

-As is now permitted by 55 ILCS 5/3-3013, Coroner Davis is allowed to make manner of death determinations (natural, accident, suicide, homicide, and undetermined) without a formal inquest hearing.
+As is now permitted by 55 ILCS 5/3-3013, Coroner Yoder is allowed to make manner of death determinations (natural, accident, suicide, homicide, and undetermined) without a formal inquest hearing.
 The ruling does not include any additional comments and/or recommendations.
 On average, ten coroner rulings are made every month.
 This manner of death determination takes into account the respective law enforcement agency's report, the coroner's office investigation findings, as well as any supplemental reports.

 For More Information